Can I Change My Home Insurance Policy in the Middle of the Year?

-Homeowners should review their home insurance policies at least once every 3 years.
-When looking over your policy, it’s a great idea to compare coverage options specific to your area.
+Homeowners should review their home insurance policies at least once every three years.
+When looking over your plan, it's a great idea to compare coverage options specific to your area.
 If you find cheaper rates, it isn't always a better policy - you may need an expert to evaluate the coverage differences.

 How Do I Change Homeowners Insurance Companies?

 Once you've found a new homeowners insurance company, changing is a seamless process.
 Follow these steps to avoid any heartache and headaches that come with gaps in coverage.

-- Step 2 – Review your current homeowners insurance policy: You want to check your coverage and make sure the policy you’re changing to isn't just sacrificing coverage for price (unless you are looking for a more slimmed down coverage option).
+- Step 2 – Review your current homeowners insurance policy: you want to check your coverage and make sure the plan you're changing to isn't just sacrificing coverage for the lower price -- unless you are looking for a more slimmed-down coverage option.

-- Step 3 – Contact your current homeowners insurance company: You’ll need to inform them when you’d like your policy to end.
+- Step 3 – Contact your current homeowners insurance company: You'll need to inform them when you'd like your policy to end.
 How a provider accepts notification can vary.
-Some prefer it in writing, others prefer it to happen over the phone.
+Some prefer it in writing.
+Others prefer it to happen over the phone.
 Either way, it's usually a simple statement that says, "I would like to terminate my coverage on [Cancel Date]."

 - Step 4 – Tell your mortgage lender and escrow account that you're changing policies: this is very important.
 If you don't tell your mortgage lender, they may sign you up for an emergency coverage policy called Forced-placed or Lender-placed Coverage.
 These policies are costly.
 So, keep your lender in the loop to avoid paying for one of these plans out of escrow.

 - Step 5 – Make sure you're covered continuously.
 You'll want to make sure the start date for your new policy is on the day that your current policy finishes.
 You do not want to miss even ONE second of coverage, especially when you consider the average home insurance claim cost in 2017 was $15,532.
 If you aren't covered, and something happens on that lapse period, you would be entirely responsible for damages.